curlie-may/analytics_accelerator/README.md

 ### 1. What were the overall trends in sales for 2019 to 2022?
+(Add per region)
-Below is a plot of total sales per year.
+Below is a plot of total sales per year globally.
 From 2019 to 2020 total sales increased by 163%.
 This was followed by a drop in sales from 2021 to 2022 back to back to basline values of $4 million total sales.
 Note that 2020 was during the depth of COVID and 2020 appears to reflect consumer spending during the lock-down.

 <img width="350" height="200" alt="image" src="images/Total_sales_per_year.JPG" />

 ### 2. What were the monthly and yearly growth rates?

 ### 3. How is the new loyalty program performing?
 Should we keep using it?
+The loyalty program is a customer behavior metric.
 ### 4. What were our refund rates and average order value (AOV)?
+AOV is another customer behavior metric, it describes the ordering

  How is the loyalty program performing and should we keep using it?
 Notes: To determin how the loyalty program is performing, I compared two metrics: a) the USD prices and b) number of purchases for each group.